seongjaelee/markdown-reflink/README.md

 ## Why we need it?

 Long links in raw markdown documents distract the readers indeed.
-John Gruber himself also mentions about [the readability for the reference-style links][1]:

-> The point of reference-style links is not that they’re easier to write.
-The point is that with reference-style links, your document source is vastly more readable.

 For example, see how the long reference link in the paragraph harms its readability.

 ```